TeamGhostBuster/CollaborativeList/docs/requirement-document/user-stories.md

 * As a user, I can share my reading list to a group.
 * As a user, I can upvote/downvote item.
 * As a user, I can hide my comments on items.

+## Admin
+* As an admin, I can invite people to join my group.
+* As an admin, I can block people in my group.
+* As an admin, I can kick out people from my group.
+* As an admin, I can delete an item and keep people from reposting it.

 ## Search/Filter
 * As a user, I can search item by metadata (tags).